bplmaps/lmec-main-site/content/articles/spotlighting-the-work-of-our-teen-curators.md

 [Hathaway](https://archives.lib.state.ma.us/handle/2452/204154) settled in Brighton around 1859 and made his fortune by exporting cattle to Great Britain.
 In fact, down the street from the Hathaway Mansion [is](https://atlascope.org/#/view:share$mode:glass$center:-71.15336,42.34988$zoom:17.50$base:maptiler-streets$overlay:ark:/76611/al88zw3ur) {{< popup src="/uploads/2023-01-24/marketstreet.jpeg"  target="blank" >}} Market Street,{{</popup>}}  where cattle were brought into Brighton by the trainload on the Boston and Albany Railroad.

-Butchering and selling cattle was economically profitable and influenced Brighton’s growth, transforming Brighton over time from a simple agricultural village into a prosperous “animal suburb.”
 By the 1820s, between 2,000 and 8,000 heads of cattle were delivered to [the](https://www.digitalcommonwealth.org/search/commonwealth:0c4862940) {{< popup src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:7d27c9442/0,0,0,0/full/0/default.jpg"  target="blank" >}} Brighton Cattle Market{{</popup>}}  each week.
+Hundreds of farmers and merchants gathered each Thursday at 10 in the morning at the

 Every Thursday at ten in the morning, hundreds of merchants and farmers parked their vehicles in front of the Cattle Fair Hotel, eager to buy sheep and cattle.

+Butchering and selling cattle was economically profitable and influenced Brighton’s growth, transforming Brighton over time from a simple agricultural village into a prosperous “animal suburb.”

 ### Nadia Madaoui: Kelleher Rose Garden